-The American Academy of Pediatrics discourages media use by children younger than age two and recommends limiting older children's screen time to no more than one or two hours a day.
+The American Academy of Pediatrics discourages media use by children younger than 2 and recommends limiting older children's screen time to no more than one or two hours a day.

-- Less time for play.
-Excessive screen time leaves less time for active, creative play
+Excessive screen time leaves less time for active, creative play.

 Your child's total screen time might be greater than you realized.
 Start monitoring it, and talk to your child about the importance of sitting less and moving more.
 Also, explain screen time rules — and the consequences of breaking them.